megaboich/personal-website/src/projects/index.md

 Demo is deployed here: [https://megaboich.github.io/2048/](https://megaboich.github.io/2048/).

 Main goal of this project was to make me more familiar with TypeScript programming.
+Also here I used amazing JavaScript library for canvas rendering [PixiJS](https://www.pixijs.com/).

 ---